 struct ipa_opt_pass_d).
 This writes the result of the inter-procedural propagation into the object file.
 This can use the same data structures and helper routines used in

 struct ipa_opt_pass_d).
 The counterpart to

 write_optimization_summary.
 This reads the interprocedural optimization decisions in exactly the same format emitted by

 struct ipa_opt_pass_d).
 The actual function bodies and variable initializers are updated based on the information passed down from the Execute stage.

 The implementation of the inter-procedural passes are shared between LTO, WHOPR and classic non-LTO compilation.

 To simplify development, the GCC pass manager differentiates

-everything at once and thus it can not be executed during WPA in
+everything at once and thus cannot be executed during WPA in

 WHOPR mode.
 It defines only the Execute stage and during